Teuku Faizasyah: Diplomatic career

 On 25 August 2010, Faizasyah made his maiden appearance as the presidential spokesperson for international relations, replacing Dino Patti Djalal who had been installed as ambassador to the United States a month earlier.
-At his maiden appearance, he spoke at a press conference following President Susilo Bambang Yudhoyono’s meeting with the leader of the CDU/CSU group in the Bundestag, Volker Kauder.
+At his maiden appearance, he spoke at a press conference following President Susilo Bambang Yudhoyono's meeting with the leader of the CDU/CSU group in the Bundestag, Volker Kauder.
 Dino was also present at the conference but did not speak.
 Although he had already been unofficially appointed as the spokesperson, he refused such credentials, opting to be referred as an "intern" for Dino.
 After two months of unofficial appointment, on 6 September he officially became the president's spokesperson for international relations through a presidential decree.
-During his career, he accompanied President Susilo for state visits and international conferences.
+Teuku's official title of the president's special staff for international relations also entailed duties as the president's foreign policy advisor.
+During his career, he accompanied president Susilo for state visits and international conferences.

 Faizasyah was named as the ambassador of Indonesia to Canada and ICAO on 15 October 2014, five days before Susilo's term as president ended.
 He presented his credentials to Governor General of Canada David Johnston on 18 November and Secretary General of the ICAO Raymond Benjamin on 5 December.

 Upon returning to Indonesia after his ambassadorial term, in early 2019 Faizasyah became the minister's expert staff for political, security, and legal affairs, and concurrently as the acting spokesperson of the foreign ministry.
 Several months later, he was designated as the acting director general for America and Europe.
 After Cecep Herawan's appointment as the foreign ministry's secretary general on 19 June 2020, Faizasyah provisionally assumed his duties as acting director general for information and public diplomacy before permanently assuming the position on 27 October 2020.
 He was re-appointed to the position on 18 August 2021 after reorganization within the ministry's structure.